Hôpital Cochin

-The Hôpital Cochin (/fr/) is a hospital of public assistance in the rue du Faubourg-Saint-Jacques Paris 14e.
-It houses the central burn treatment centre of the city.
-The Hôpital Cochin is a section of the Faculté de Médecine Paris-Cité.
-It commemorates Jean-Denis Cochin, curé of the parish of Saint-Jacques-du-Haut-Pas and founder of a hospital for the workers and poor of that quarter of Paris.
+The Hôpital Cochin (/fr/) is a public hospital situated on Rue du Faubourg-Saint-Jacques, Paris 14e.
+It houses the main burn treatment centre of the city.
+The Hôpital Cochin is an affiliate of the Faculté de Médecine Paris-Cité.
+It is named after Jean-Denis Cochin, curé of the parish of Saint-Jacques-du-Haut-Pas, who founded a hospital for the workers and poor of this quarter of Paris.

-Since 1990, a biomedical research centre, the Institut Cochin, has been associated with the hospital.
-It was reorganised in 2002 to embrace genetic research, molecular biology and cellular biology, with a staff of about 600.
-It is part of both INSERM and CNRS, integrated with the Université Paris Cité.
+Since 1990, a biomedical research centre, the Institut Cochin, has been affiliated with the hospital.
+It was reorganised in 2002 to encompass genetic research, molecular biology and cellular biology, with a staff of about 600.
+It is part of both INSERM and CNRS, integrated into the Université Paris Cité.

-In 2004 the Maison de Solenn, a shelter for adolescents, was opened within the hospital with the active support of Bernadette Chirac; its name commemorates Solenn Poivre d'Arvor.
+In 2004, the Maison de Solenn, a shelter for adolescents named after Solenn Poivre d'Arvor, has opened in the hospital with the active support of Bernadette Chirac.

 History

 Early in the morning of 30 May 1832, the mathematician Évariste Galois was shot in the abdomen during a duel at the age of 20 and died the following morning at ten o'clock in the Cochin hospital, probably of peritonitis, after refusing the offices of a priest.
 He was buried in a common grave in the Montparnasse Cemetery nearby.

 George Orwell also had a stay at the hospital for a bout of "La Grippe" in March 1929.
 He describes it in his story "How the Poor Die".